 The ministry group also visited garment manufacturer MAS Holdings during the week.
 The garment industry is Sri Lanka’s largest, responsible for billions of dollars and nearly half of the nation’s total exports, and MAS is Sri Lanka’s largest apparel manufacturer, employing nearly 35,000 people in 16 countries.
 The label names are known internationally — Puma, Gap, Calvin Klein, Victoria’s Secret, Nike and Ralph Lauren.
 The company was founded by three Sri Lankan brothers, Mahesh, Ajay and Sharad (MAS) Amalean, who wanted to not just offer employment but to “build human potential.”

 Rather than produce mass quantities of merchandise cheaply, MAS produces intimate apparel, athletic wear and swimwear that require a high degree of technical acumen.
-The ministry group visited a factory that primarily makes bras, which have more than 30 components, for companies like Victoria’s Secret.
+The ministry group visited a factory that primarily makes bras, which have more than 30 components.

 But that’s not all that sets MAS apart from its competitors.
 The company’s corporate values include honesty and integrity, humility, passion for excellence, freedom with accountability, trust and mutual respect.
-And the company upholds those values in unique and innovative ways, always keeping the employee as the focus.
+And the company upholds those values in unique and innovative ways.

 Mostly women work in MAS’ well-lit, pristine factory outside Colombo, the national offices for the corporation.
 MAS makes transportation available at no cost.
 Every worker receives a free breakfast every day and a subsidized nutritional lunch.
-It’s a hard and fast rule that management only eats after employees eat.
 Child care is available and employees select the music for their own radio station within the plant.